Unremovable Clasp Requires 2 Hands to Open

 ON BLOOD THIN

-Use less embarrassing terms to label ID Tag’s for early stage problems with softer, more respectful wording such as:
+Use less embarrassing terms for ID Tags in early stage ALZ-Dementia with softer wording such as:

 2. MEMORY ISSUES